hmallen/ta-alerts/README.md

 install.sh: Can be used for full install on Amazon AWI EC2.
 (CURRENTLY BROKEN)

 <b>To Do:</b>
-- Save user indicators on restart
+- Load saved indicators on restart
+- Load connected users from json file
 - ATH
 - % Change
 - Different technical analysis indicators